k2view-academy/K2View-Academy/articles/09_translations/02_creating_a_new_translation_in_fabric.md

 * Translations defined on a Shared Objects level can be used in all objects included in a project.
 * When a Translation is used for a Web Service it must be defined on a Shared Objects level.

-## How can I Create a New Translation in Fabric?
+## How Can I Create a New Translation in Fabric?
 1. Go to **Project Tree** > **Logical Units** > **[LU Name]**, right click **Translations** > **New Translation** to display the [Translation Schema tab](/articles/09_translations/01_translations_overview_and_use_cases.md#translation-schema).

 2. Define the **Translation Schema**: